 This one-day symposium took place at the GCI in January 2006 and was attended by seventy-five participants including conservators, conservation scientists, dealers, appraisers, and curators.
-The focus of the event was a discussion of results from the ongoing collaboration between the Research on the Conservation of Photographs project team and Boston-based independent conservator Paul Messier to characterize certain features of twentieth-century photographic paper.
+The focus of the event was a discussion of results from the ongoing collaboration between the project team and Boston-based independent conservator Paul Messier to characterize certain features of twentieth-century photographic paper.

-Giacomo Chiari, chief scientist at the GCI, provided symposium participants with an introduction to the GCI's research agenda and reiterated the Institutes commitment to additional research into the characterization of photographic materials.
+Giacomo Chiari, then-chief scientist at the GCI, provided symposium participants with an introduction to the GCI's research agenda and reiterated the Institute's commitment to additional research into the characterization of photographic materials.

 Discussion of baryta layer reasearch began with Paul Messier who discussed the development of his reference collection of historic photographic papers.
 Papers from this collection, all identified by manufacturer, brand, date, and finish were the basis for much of the work highlighted during the rest of the symposium.

-Senior Scientist Dusan Stulik, project manger of the Research on the Conservation of Photographs project, presented the results of an extensive examination of the historic paper samples using X-ray fluorescence spectroscopy (XRF).
+Senior Scientist Dusan Stulik (now retired) presented the results of an extensive examination of the historic paper samples using X-ray fluorescence spectroscopy (XRF).
 Among the common elements detected were barium and strontium (from the baryta layer), calcium (paper base), and often chromium (present as a gelatin-hardening agent).
 Measurement of these elements, especially when compared to the baseline of papers of known provenance, can provide clues into the origins of prints, possibly identifying the manufacturer, brand, and date.

 David Miller, professor of Chemistry at California State University, Northbridge, reviewed his work using inductively coupled plasma-mass spectrometry (ICPMS) and neutron activation analysis (NAA) for elemental analysis of photographic papers.
 These techniques were used to confirm and extend the quantitative XRF analysis as well as to search for additional trace elements that could be useful in provenance studies.